Mudhdhoo/Caltech-SURF-2023/README.md

 Install and activate the environment using conda: <br>
 `conda env create -f environment.yml` <br>
 `conda activate Joint_recon_seg`

+To run the algorithm on the heart image: <br>
+`python run.py` <br>
+1. Load the image using the GUI.
+1. Load the ground truth segmentation.
+1. Draw an initial segmentation around the heart by dragging the mouse on the image.
+1. Begin segmentation.

 ## Further Work